+Mayor

+Interim Clerk

-I, Carolyn J. Kett, the Cierk, of The Corporation of the Town of Fort Erie hereby certifies the foregoing to be a true certified copy of By-law No. 100-2013 of the said Town.
-Given under my hand and the seal of the said Corporation, this day of , 201 .
+I,, the Clerk, of The Corporation of the To certified copy of By-law No. 43-2015 of the said Town.
+Given day of wn of Fort Erie hereby certifies the foregoing to be a true under my hand and the seal of the said Corporation, this